 Considered the happiest place in Taiwan, Hsinchu has built a hipster reputation over the years.
 This is largely due to the presence of many trendy cafes and restaurants in the city, not to mention the establishment of the Hsinchu Science Park, Taiwan’s answer to Silicon Valley.

 Taichung is the place to go if you intend to shop until you drop on your holiday to Taiwan.
 It is a veritable shopping mecca, home to the country’s biggest night market.
-It is also foodie paradise; you’ll find so many treats in Taichung, like pineapple cakes over ice cream and oolong-flavored tofu.
+It is also foodie paradise; you’ll find so many treats in Taichung, like pineapple cakes over ice cream and oolong-flavoured tofu.
 Taichung is also famous as the birthplace of bubble tea.

 The industrial town of Changhua is famous for its giant statue of Buddha, sitting on the top of a hill.
 Statues of other characters in Buddhist lore line the path you need to take to get to the Buddha statue.
 These, however, are not the only charms Changua possesses.
 Changhua is also home to a garage for old-fashioned steam-engine trains, as well as Taiwan’s oldest Confucian temple.

 Lukang may not seem much at first glance, but don’t let its nondescript appearance fool you.
-It’s one of the most colorful small towns in Taiwan, home to its most gorgeous temples, folk art and handicrafts.
+It’s one of the most colourful small towns in Taiwan, home to its most gorgeous temples, folk art and handicrafts.
 Lukang is the place to go if you want to experience Taiwan’s culture at its most authentic.

 Formerly a highly industrialized port city, Kaohsiung has transformed into a lovely urban sprawl, with its many picturesque parks, seaside cafes, and well-maintained beaches.
 It is a city of romance, best experienced through strolls along the Love River and visiting the temples near the Lotus Pond.

 Also known as Green Island, Ludao is a small island just off the southeastern coast of Taiwan.
-It’s one of the most popular snorkeling and diving destinations in the country, with its awe-inspiring marine life and coral ecosystems.
+It’s one of the most popular snorkelling and diving destinations in the country, with its awe-inspiring marine life and coral ecosystems.
 You can also explore the verdant forests from which Green Island gets its name.

 The seaside city of Magong on the Penghu Islands is a popular destination for couples, especially honeymooners, thanks to its quiet, restful atmosphere as well as tourist spots like the Twin-Heart Fish Traps and the charming Central Street.
 Magong is also home to the oldest temple of Matsu in Taiwan.